Spoilers For ‘General Hospital’: Anna Faces Alex And Is Left Rattled By Her Sister’s Antics

-Viewers have watched as Anna Devane scrambled in recent episodes to get answers about the possible memory-switching in her past with sister Alex Marick.
-While she has learned valuable bits and pieces along the way, General Hospital spoilers indicate that in the coming weeks she’ll finally face her sister to try to dig down to the truth.
+Viewers have watched as Anna Devane has scrambled in recent episodes to get answers about the possible memory-switching in her past with sister Alex Marick.
+While she has learned valuable bits and pieces along the way, General Hospital spoilers indicate that in the coming weeks, she’ll finally face her sister to try to dig down to the truth.

 Anna has tried to find out what memories she may have of Alex’s without involving her sister.
 Unfortunately, as this week came to an end, she acknowledged that she couldn’t avoid it any longer.
 According to the latest General Hospital spoilers from SheKnows Soaps, the two women will face off in the days ahead.